Mikhail Devyataev: Capture and imprisonment

 On July 13, 1944, while flying a Bell P-39, Devyataev made three combat sorties, escorting bombers, and then flew for the fourth time to intercept enemy Junkers.
 He was shot down by a Messerschmitt aircraft near Lvov.
-He downed over German-occupied territory and became a prisoner of war, held in the Łódź concentration camp.
+He was downed over German-occupied territory and became a prisoner of war, held in the Łódź concentration camp.
 He made an attempt to escape on 13 August but was caught and transferred to the Sachsenhausen concentration camp.

 He soon realised that his situation was perilous because as a Soviet pilot, he could expect extreme brutality and high risk of execution; therefore, he allegedly managed to exchange identities with a dead Soviet infantryman named Grigoriy Nikitenko.

 Devyataev was later transferred to a camp in Usedom to be a part of a forced labor crew working for the German missile program on the island of Peenemünde.

-In the preserved camp records he appears correctly as prisoner 11024 Dewjatajew, Michail, however.
+In the preserved camp records, he appears correctly as prisoner 11024 Dewjatajew, Michail, however.
 Under hellish conditions, the prisoners were forced to repair runways and clear unexploded bombs by hand.
 Security was rigidly enforced with vicious guards and dogs, and there was little chance of escape.
 Even so, by February 1945, Devyataev concluded that, however remote, the chance of escape was preferable to certain death as a prisoner.